 Long-Term Power Purchases are electric power contracts with independent power producers and other entities and can typically be identified by resource type.

-Market Purchased Power is electric power purchased from other utilities in the wholesale electric market.
+Market Purchased Power (Other Purchases) is electric power purchased from other utilities in the wholesale electric market.
 Because we participate in the wholesale energy market, we sell electricity to other utilities and retail customers.
 Not all electricity purchased or generated by Idaho Power is delivered to our retail customers.

 Idaho Power’s energy mix is among the nation’s cleanest.
 See how we compare.